Umiray Dumaget language

-Umiray Dumaget Agta is an Aeta language spoken in southern Luzon Island, Philippines.
+Umiray Dumaget is an Aeta language spoken in southern Luzon Island, Philippines.

 Location

-Umiray Dumaget is spoken along the Pacific coast of eastern Luzon, Philippines from just south of Baler, Aurora to the area of Infanta, Quezon, and on the northern coast of Polillo Island.
+Umiray Dumaget is spoken along the Pacific coast of eastern Luzon, Philippines, from just south of Baler, Aurora, to the area of Infanta, Quezon, and on the northern coast of Polillo Island.
 Himes (2002) reports little dialectal variation.

 Reid (1994) reports the following locations for Umiray Dumaget (Central Agta).